Acapulco: Transportation

-Ten passenger airlines, including four international ones, fly to Acapulco International Airport.
+Nine passenger airlines, including four international ones, fly to Acapulco International Airport.
 In the city, there are many buses and taxi services one can take to get from place to place, but most of the locals choose to walk to their destinations.
 However, an important mode of transportation is the government-subsidized 'Colectivo' cab system.
 These cabs cost 13 pesos per person to ride, but they are not private.
 The driver will pick up more passengers as long as seats are available, and will transport them to their destination based on first-come, first-served rules.
 The colectivos each travel a designated area of the city, the three main ones being Costera, Colosio, Coloso, or a mixture of the three.
 Coloso cabs travel mainly to old Acapulco.
 Colosio cabs travel through most of the tourist area of Acapulco.
 Costera cabs drive up and down the coast of Acapulco, where most of the hotels for visitors are located, but which includes some of old Acapulco.
-Where a driver will take you is partly his choice.
-Some are willing to travel to the other designated areas, especially during slow periods of the day.
+Drivers have discretion over destinations; some are willing to travel to the other designated areas, especially during slow periods of the day.

 The bus system is highly complex and can be rather confusing to an outsider.
 As far as transportation goes, it is the cheapest form, other than walking, in Acapulco.
 The most expensive buses have air conditioning, while the cheaper buses do not.
 For tourists, the Acapulco city government has established a system of yellow buses with Acapulco painted on the side of them.
 These buses are not for tourists only, but are certainly the nicest and most uniform of the bus systems.
 These buses travel the tourist section of Acapulco, driving up and down the coast.
 There are buses with specific routes and destinations, generally written on their windshields or shouted out by a barker riding in the front seat.
 Perhaps the most unusual thing about the privately operated buses is the fact that they are all highly decorated and personalized, with decals and home-made interior designs that range from comic book scenes, to pornography, and even to "Hello Kitty" themes.